-When you visit www.voxgen.com or portal.voxgen.com we use third party services from Google and Hubspot to collect standard internet log information and details of how you use the services we provide.
+When you visit www.voxgen.com or portal.voxgen.com we use third party services from Google and Hubspot to collect information about how you use the services we provide.
 We do this to find out things such as the number of visitors to various parts of the site.
 We may connect this information with details you provide to us via forms on our website, or that we obtain from reputable third-party sources to provide more relevant information through automatic and manual processing.
 These functions are enabled by Cookies.
 You can find more information on how cookies are used on our websites in the Cookies Policy below.

 When you sign up for our blog or newsletter, or ask for content like e-books and webinars, we collect personal information.
 We use that information to send you the content you asked for; to share other relevant content; to let you know about products and services that may be of interest and to check every now and then that you’re happy and satisfied with the services we provide.
 We don't sell or trade email lists with other organisations and businesses.